pluteski/speech-to-text/blog/content/coopspecies_summary_2.md

 It turns out that we now know that Nash equilibrium are extremely difficult to find and maintain except in the simplest of cases.

-The problem with achieving a Nash equilibrium is that individuals may have heterogeneous and incompatible beliefs concerning how other players will behave.
+The problem with achieving a Nash equilibrium is that individuals may have differing beliefs about how other players will behave, and moreover, these beliefs may simply be incompatible.
+When this is the case, achieving coordination much less true cooperation would be akin to a miracle.

 Individuals may also have incorrect ideas about what other players believe concerning the individuals own behavior.
-Therefore, individuals may choose best responses to strategies that the other players in fact are not playing, resulting in game play that is far from any Nash equilibrium.
+Therefore, individuals may choose best responses to strategies that the other players in fact are not playing, resulting in game play that is very far from any Nash equilibrium.

 ## Fatal flaws of the Econ's approach